At the Project:

 would be a relatively quiet time in the Tree Swallow nesting cycle, and perhaps it is at

 most nests.
-However, it may surprise you to learn that serious and intense
+However, it may surprise you to learn that intense competition, especially

 Why do "floaters" continue to intrude at your project?

 - Floaters, both males and females, that failed to obtain a nest site earlier still

 "want" to pass on their genes, to leave descendants this breeding season, so